cal-data-eng/notes/2-relational_algebra/primitives.md

 $\text{crew} \bowtie \text{people} = \pi_{\text{tid, pid, c, j, n, b, d}}\bigl(\rho_{\text{crew.pid} \rightarrow \text{pid}} \bigl( \sigma_{\text{crew.pid = people.pid}} (\text{crew} \times \text{people}) \bigr) \bigr)$.

-In special cases, the natural join reduces to other operators.
-Suppose we have the three relations $R(A, B), S(A, B), T(C, D)$.
-Then $R \bowtie S = R \cap S$, and $R \bowtie T = R \times T$.
+### Special cases
+- If $R(A,B)$ and $S(A,B)$ share identical schemas,
+  $
+  R \bowtie S = R \cap S
+  $

+- If $R(A,B)$ and $T(C,D)$ have no attributes in common,
+  $
+  R \bowtie T = R \times T
+  $

 ## Bag Relational Algebra

-Relational Algebra provides a common set of operations that can be used to compare the utility of different data systems.
-For example, Python pandas does not directly support theta join; only equijoin.
-SQL supports most operations, but implements projection with the `SELECT` keyword (and selection with the `WHERE` keyword).

-While we have defined relational algebra operations above using *set* relational algebra, in reality many data systems use a relational data model defined on **bags**, where both attributes and tuples are unordered collections that could contain duplicates.
+So far, we have defined relational algebra using **set semantics**: each relation is a set of tuples (no duplicates).
+In practice, however, many data systems (including SQL and pandas) use **bag semantics**, where both attributes and tuples are unordered collections that could contain duplicates.

-Operations on bags are generally easier to implement than the equivalent operations on sets, because creating a bag does not involve the added step of checking for copies, or duplicate tuples.
+Working with bags is often easier and faster than working with sets, since the system does not need to check for and remove duplicate tuples.
 Further more, bags are meaningful depending on the data domain; in other words, it may be meaningful for a relation to contain multiple copies of the same tuple.

 The below table is a brief comparison of bag RA and set RA operators.
 We define "# of occurrences" as the sum total of duplicate tuples in the output relation.